hackforla/CivicTechJobs/.github/ISSUE_TEMPLATE/update-project-profile---name-of-project-.md

 ---

 ### Overview
 Update the following fields for your project.
-These updated fields will then be updated to be shown on the website.
+These updated fields will then be updated to be shown on the site.

 ### Action Items
 - [ ] Update wording of anything currently on the project card (see [hackforla.org](https://www.hackforla.org/))